AbiJays/Introduction-to-Lists/lists.md

 ```

-save the file and run it in the terminal.
+save the file and run it in the terminal, hit the up arrow then enter

 Note how the previous prints returned the objects assigned to the original task_list and it's only the print statement after reassigning that returns our edited list.

 This is because Python code is run from top to bottom.

 # Adding objects in a list